vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Whiteboard design session/WDS trainer guide - Migrate EDW to Azure SQL Data Warehouse.md

 ## Step 2: Design a proof of concept solution

 **Outcome**

 Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 Timeframe: 60 minutes

 **Business needs**

-Directions: With all participants at your table, answer the following questions and list the answers on a flip chart.
+Directions:  With all participants at your table, answer the following questions and list the answers on a flip chart:

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?

 2. What customer business needs do you need to address with your solution?

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: With all participants at your table, respond to the following questions on a flip chart:

-_Plan a data warehouse migration_
+*Plan a data warehouse migration*

 1. **Data preparation**: Coho needs to validate its database compatibility.
 Develop a high-level checklist of all of the steps necessary to validate compatibility including any tools you might use.